helena-intel/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 ### GetConfig()

-The code below demonstrates how to understand whether `HETERO` device dumps GraphViz `.dot` files with split graphs during the split stage:
+The code below demonstrates how to understand whether the `HETERO` device dumps GraphViz `.dot` files with split graphs during the split stage:

 @snippet snippets/InferenceEngine_QueryAPI1.cpp part1